ELK4N4/koku-ui-mfe/README.md

 npm test
 ```

-## Running Koku MFE locally
+## Running Koku UI MFE locally

-Koku UI MFE communicates to `http://localhost:8000` as a default backend ur.
+Koku UI MFE communicates to `http://localhost:8000` as a default backend url.

-You can define `ROS_BACKEND_URL` env var to point to another backend
+You can define `ROS_BACKEND_URL` env var to point to another backend.

 1. Start development server
 ```